hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 prefixes within a DNS zone.
 NSEC mitigates this concern, and if NSEC3 must be used then selecting a low iterations count will help alleviate this computational burden.
-Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incures a cost, and zone owners should measure the computational difference in deploying both RFC4470 or NSEC3.
+Note that deploying NSEC with minimally covering NSEC records [RFC4470] also incurs a cost, and zone owners should measure the computational difference in deploying both RFC4470 or NSEC3.